nlpub/russe-wsi-kit/README.md

 # A Participant's Kit for RUSSE 2018 WSI&amp;D Competition

-This repository contains instructions for participation in the shared task.
+This repository contains instructions for participation in the [shared task on word sense induction and disambiguation for the Russian language](http://russe.nlpub.org/2018/wsi).

 Quick start
 -------------